 Remember, it is important to mist their environment regularly and keep your plant near a humidifier; it may stop producing pitchers when the humidity drops past 40 percent and feed your indoor plant, especially at the start of your growing season.

 If you are interested in growing Pitcher plants or other carnivorous plants, start by researching their care.
 Carnivorous plants have precise requirements.
 Implementing them is not difficult but critical.
-I wrote this article on carnivorous plant careOpens in a new tab. to give you all the information you need to get started.
+I wrote this article on carnivorous plant care to give you all the information you need to get started.